kevfev/AutomanPy/README.md

 if(estim.isOverBudget()):
 	print("Outcome: Over Budget")
 	print(" need: %f have:%f"%(estim.need, estim.have))

+# this is temporary, in future client will automatically handle shutdown
+# to be safe, only call _shutdown() after the future has resolved,
+# or else the server will kill itself before the computation is finished
+a._shutdown()
 ````
 You can run the code on MTurk with the 'sandbox_mode' option set to 'true' and submit
 a response (need to create requester developer and worker sandbox accounts) to see output.